brettz9/jsoe/README.md

 JavaScript Object Editor.

-Editing of arbitrary JavaScript objects.
+Editing and viewing of arbitrary JavaScript objects.

 See a [demo](https://es-joy.github.io/jsoe/demo/) of this tool or [a demo](https://brettz9.github.io/idb-manager/index-pages.html) of an